jackykwe/nihongo/typst/G3-essential-grammar.typ

 This is the simplest, most general conditional, and is a conjugation of nouns, adjectives and verbs.
 Refer to @appendix:conjugation-rules-summary for detailed conjugation rules.
 It means ``if \<future \dots\>ば, then \<\dots\>". #underline[The focus is on the conditional predicate], i.e. the part before the ば, not on the statement that follows.

-The conjugation rule for nouns and な-adjectives is suffixing 「〜であれば」, which is actually using the conditional form あれば of the verb ある. 「である」 is a formal expression we will see much later (\S\hl{???}).
+The conjugation rule for nouns and な-adjectives is suffixing 「〜であれば」, which is actually using the conditional form あれば of the verb ある. 「である」 is a formal expression we will see much later (\S#highlight[???]).

 In the examples that follow, the #underline[focus] is underlined.